sdellis/bookreader/README.md

 using the IIIF specs.

 These enhancements to the BookReader cover two use-cases, which is the:

-1.Reading of sequenced content manifests on a variety of devices 2.Ultimately, the authoring and annotating of manifests on a variety of devices
+1. Reading of sequenced content manifests on a variety of devices
+2. Authoring and annotating of manifests on a variety of devices

 There may be better tools for other use cases.
 For example, [Mirador](http://github.com/iiif/m2) would provide better tools for scholarly comparison of images across repositories.